reacherhq/check-if-email-exists/README.md

                                      `--http` flag is on. [default: 127.0.0.1]
         --http-port <PORT>           Sets the port on which the HTTP server should bind.
 Only used when `--http` flag is on.
 If not set, then it will use $PORT, or default to 3000.
+        --proxy-host <PROXY_HOST>    Use the specified SOCKS5 proxy host to perform email verification.
+        --proxy-port <PROXY_PORT>    Use the specified SOCKS5 proxy port to perform email verification.
+Only used when `--proxy-host` flag is set. [default: 1080]

 ARGS:
     <TO_EMAIL>    The email to check.